A Beginners Guide to Machine Learning: Binary Classification of legendary Pokemon using multiple ML algorithms

 This article was published as a part of the Data Science Blogathon

-In the Machine Learning world, classification refers to separating data to separate class labels.
-For a particular row in our dataset or values of features, we are interested in associating them to a particular target value.
-This is widely used in many applications like to say if you got spam mail or not.
-Is the image fake or not.
-If there are more than two class labels we call them multi-class classification.
+In the Machine Learning world, classification refers to separating data into separate class labels.
+For a particular row in our dataset or values of features, we are interested in associating them with a particular target value.
+This is widely used in many applications, for example, to find if you got spam mail or not, to identify if an image is fake or not, etc. If there are more than two class labels, we call them multi-class classification.

-In our case, we deal with only two classes Legendary or Not Legendary pokemon.
+In our case, we deal with only two classes Legendary or Not Legendary Pokemon.
 So we have a binary classification problem.
-The question is how do we actually measure the accuracy.
+The question is, how do we actually measure the accuracy?
 We have a confusion matrix here by Robert Alterman, which helps us tell if the classification we made is correct or wrong.
-This image here is one of the best ways to visualize legendary pokemon’s confusion matrix.
+This image below is one of the best ways to visualize legendary Pokemon’s confusion matrix.

 In the first diagonal of our confusion matrix, we can find the values that are perfectly predicted.
-Adding them and dividing with all values inside the matrix able gives us the accuracy of prediction.
+Adding them and dividing them with all values inside the matrix gives us prediction accuracy.

 Now let’s dive deep into different machine learning algorithms.
-In this tutorial, my intention is to show you the coding of each algorithm.
+In this tutorial, I intend to show you the coding of each algorithm.
 The complete pre-processing and encoding with all codes are available in this COLAB link.

 The dataset is available here.